mdestro1997/retailstoreApp/README.md

 # Retails Store Discounts App #

-This application provide a service developed using Spring Boot to get or provide discount for given Clients.The following discounts apply:
+This application provide a service developed using Spring Boot to get or provide discount for given Clients( provide client's user type or catergory and amount payable).The following discounts apply:

 If the user is an employee of the store, he gets a 30% discount. <br /> If the user is an affiliate of the store, he gets a 10% discount. <br />